TekNewell C# OOP Framework - User Manual and Instructions

 After you click the icon on Taskbar, the Framework Manager will run and prompt user to enter the license key.
 You can find the key in your email.
 You should also save a copy of the email for future reference.
 By this time you are all set and ready to set up your models for projects.

-Under the directory Location mentioned above, you can supply Input sheet files prefixed with 'eat' like eat-*.xlsx which is also an Excel file, a LibreOffice Calc file or a Google Spreadsheet file.
-In this file you can specify the commands for your projects.
+Under the directory specified by command 'scan' in model file, you can supply Input sheet files prefixed with 'eat' like eat-*.xlsx.
 The commands are described in following chapter.

 Note: user can write any comments and memos beyond the rightest column described here in the 2 commands.
 The memo can help user to recall any design details to upgrade the furthering design.
 Note: the 2 commands and even same commands do not have to be on the same sheet of Excel Spreadsheet book.
 That means user can organize the commands into categories where he or she sees making business senses.